psiservices-parkerschellenberg/rate-restaurants/README.md

 ## This Repo

-This simple web app was creating following this tutorial: [Getting started with Create React App](https://blog.logrocket.com/getting-started-with-create-react-app/)
+This simple web APP was creating following this tutorial: [Getting started with Create React App](https://blog.logrocket.com/getting-started-with-create-react-app/)

 which is a quick lesson on the file structure and functionality of the project template provided when you use `create-react-app`